-As already pointed out in Sect.~\ref{sec:intro}, the stellar color regression (SCR; \citealt{scr,huang20}) method deals with the different stellar properties in a consistent way, providing an alternative homogenization process for the calibration.
-Using LAMOST DR5 as reference, the SCR method has been applied to J-PLUS DR2.
+As already pointed out in Sect.~\ref{sec:intro}, the stellar color regression (SCR; \citealt{scr,huang21}) method deals with the different stellar properties in a consistent way, providing an alternative homogenization process for calibration.
+Using LAMOST DR5 as reference, the SCR method was applied to J-PLUS DR2.

-We found that the comparison between the ISL+ZSL and the SCR zero points follows a Gaussian distribution with dispersion $\sigma^{\rm acc}_{\rm SCR}$, as summarised in Table~\ref{tab:jplus_calib}.
+We found that the comparison between the ISL+ZSL and the SCR zero points follows a Gaussian distribution with dispersion $\sigma^{\rm acc}_{\rm SCR}$, as reported in Table~\ref{tab:jplus_calib}.
 The dispersion is $\sim12$ mmag in the $u$, $J0378$, and $J0395$ filters, $\sim6$ mmag in $J0410$ and $J0430$, and $\sim 3$ mmag in the rest of the J-PLUS passbands.
-The origin of this dispersion is related with the different treatment of the interstellar extinction, our functional approach to the impact of the metallicity offset, and the inherent statistical dispersion of each method.
+The origin of this dispersion is related to the different treatment of the interstellar extinction, our functional approach to the impact of the metallicity offset, and the inherent statistical dispersion of each method.

 A detailed application and analysis of the SCR calibration for J-PLUS DR2 is beyond the scope of the present paper and will be presented in a forthcoming work.
-The comparison with the independent SCR method provided an extra measurement for the accuracy in the photometry, that we set at percent level for passbands bluer than $\lambda \sim 4\,500$ \AA.
+The comparison with the independent SCR method provided an extra measurement for the accuracy in the photometry, which we set at a percentage level for passbands bluer than $\lambda \sim 4\,500$ \AA.